dearshrewdwit/java_intro/README.md

 # An Intro to Java
 First things first.
-Clone this repository so you can follow along!
+Fork and clone this repository so you can follow along!

 ## Workshop Objectives
 - A high-level understanding of how different languages work